-Drivers: Over the long run, inpatient evaluation orders have declined punctuated by periodic fluctuations in demand.
+Drivers: Over the long run, inpatient evaluation orders have declined, especially as a percentage of total evaluation services, punctuated by periodic fluctuations in demand.
 Fluctuations in demand for inpatient evaluations seem to have a direct relationship to wait times for out-of-jail evaluations for clients who are released from jail on personal recognizance.
 When the wait time for non-Trueblood class member PR evaluations increases, a greater number of clients are court ordered to inpatient evaluations.
-With long PR wait lists, wait times, and near record levels of orders for many competency services, it is not unexpected to see Q3's significant increase in orders for inpatient competency evaluations.
+With long PR wait lists, wait times, and near record levels of orders for many competency services, Q3 2022's significant increase in orders for inpatient competency evaluations was not unexpected followed by a return to more normal order levels within a few quarters.
+Additionally, beginning in Q1 2023, an executive-level admissions team has been actively managing the extremely tight inpatient bed supply at our state hospitals and RTFs.
+As part of that process, OFMHS has been contacting client's counsel and court officials to attempt to convert inpatient evaluation orders to jail-based evaluations whenever possible.
+This approach has been successful in reducing inpatient evaluation orders and more quickly completing evaluations for clients waiting in jail for an inpatient bed.